 His coat will take the color of brown, apricot, fawn, white, black, blue, cream, gray, red, or silver; basically, he will take any color of his parents.
 To get a better idea of what color he will be then it is best to look at his parents, just be mindful that it is not always guaranteed that because his parents are a certain color then he will be too.
 If he sports a solid color then it is quite common for him to have white patches across his body

 Exercise & Living Conditions

 Because he is kind and gentle, he is suited to living alongside children of all ages.
-Whilst normally toy dogs aren’t suited to younger children simply because how delicate they normally are and children not knowing how to handle the small pups, the Bichpoo is slightly more robust than a normal toy so he is suited to living with children.
-As with any dog though, be sure to monitor him whilst he is with children just to be on the safe side.
+While normally toy dogs aren’t suited to younger children simply because of how delicate they normally are and children not knowing how to handle the small pups, the Bichpoo is slightly more robust than a normal toy so he is suited to living with children.
+As with any dog though, be sure to monitor him while he is with children just to be on the safe side.

 He requires around 30 minutes of exercise a day, so three walks or so around the block each day will allow him to enjoy his toilet breaks away from the backyard and to give him some fresh air.
 Other than this he is happy to play in between exercise sessions.

 The Bichpoo is a fast learner, thanks to the intelligence of both of his parents, and with his desire to please his master he is relatively easy to train as long as you are consistent with it.
 Positive reinforcement training is the best method to train a Bichpoo, and a little bit of verbal praise and plenty of pats on the back will go a long way.